gnarea/pyrecord/docs/source/index.rst

 This implementation of records is inspired by (tagged) records in the Ada programming language.
-As a consequence, good support for inheritance at the type and instance levels was an important requirement in the design of this library.
+As a consequence, good support for inheritance at the type and instance levels was a key consideration in the design of this library.